zshi719/2025-Data-24100/lesson_plan/week_6.md

 - What are the different severity levels in Python's logging module and when should each be used?
 - Be able to read and understand code that sets up a custom logger
 - Example: Write a Flask route that accepts both GET and POST requests.
 For GET, it should return all items.
 For POST, it should accept JSON data and create a new item.
+- (Review) What are the parts of an HTTP request?
+Given code for processing and returning a request, be able to describe what the code does.

 ```python
 @app.route('/api/items', methods=['GET', 'POST'])